Overview of the Neuroscience Major

-- INTRODUCTORY COURSE: All prospective Neuroscience majors must take Introduction to Neuroscience (NEUR-226) in the Spring of their sophomore year.
+- INTRODUCTORY COURSES: All prospective Neuroscience majors must take Behavioral Neuroscience with Lab (NEUR-213) in the Spring of their sophomore year.
 In the Fall of sophomore or junior year, all neuroscience majors must take Neurobiology (NEUR-214).
 Note: It is not possible to major in Neuroscience if this introductory course is taken in Spring of junior year.

 - STUDY ABROAD: Potential neuroscience majors may signup for a study abroad program prior* to their enrollment in the neuroscience major.
 Please note that it is critical to discuss your study abroad plans with both your current advisor and a neuroscience professor. (*approved by the study abroad office; See the Study Abroad page)

 - DOUBLE MAJORING: in Neuroscience and another discipline is possible, but difficulties and problems sometimes arise. (see the Double majors page)

 In addition to being a rewarding major, Neuroscience is one of the more academically demanding majors at Amherst College.
 Neuroscience has a large number of required courses, and among the largest number of required laboratory courses.
 We point this out not to discourage anyone from majoring, but so that students have a realistic view when considering enrolling and are aware that scheduling can be difficult.